 In 2002, the Company curtailed its defined benefit and supplemental executive retirement plans.
 Under the curtailment amendment for substantially all employees eligible to participate in the NMC plan, benefits have been frozen as of the curtailment date and no additional defined benefits for future services will be earned.
 The Company has retained all employee benefit obligations as of the curtailment date.
+The Company did not make any contributions to the NMC plan in 2019.
 The Company contributed \$50,000 for the year ended December 31, 2018.
-The Company did not make any contribution for the year ended December 31, 2017.
-There is no minimum funding requirement in 2019.
+There is no minimum funding requirement in 2020.